 Although it's hard to quantify, getting from Las Vegas to Yosemite National Park is just as much of an adventure as the park itself, if not more.
 What you'll want to do is give yourself a couple of weeks to check out all of the following places:

-- Red Rock Canyon National Conservation Area – providing the iconic rocky backdrop to the city of Las Vegas, this area is definitely worth checking out up-close
+- Red Rock Canyon National Conservation Area – providing the iconic rocky backdrop to the city of Las Vegas, this area is definitely worth checking out up-close.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Death Valley – while its reputation as the hottest place in North America precedes it, an informed and researched visit could result in an unforgettable experience